Plant genetics: DNA

+What is DNA?

 Deoxyribonucleic acid (DNA) is a nucleic acid that contains the genetic instructions used in the development and functioning of all known living organisms and some viruses.
 The main role of DNA molecules is the long-term storage of information.
 DNA is often compared to a set of blueprints or a recipe, or a code, since it contains the instructions needed to construct other components of cells, such as proteins and RNA molecules.
 The DNA segments that carry this genetic information are called genes, and their location within the genome are referred to as genetic loci, but other DNA sequences have structural purposes, or are involved in regulating the use of this genetic information.
+DNA is the starting point for the central dogma of molecular biology and genetics, as it starts the flow of information from DNA, which is then transcribed into RNA and then RNA which is translated into functional proteins.

 Geneticists, including plant geneticists, use this sequence of DNA to their advantage to better find and understand the role of different genes within a given genome.
 Through research and plant breeding, manipulation of different plant genes and loci encoded by the DNA sequence of the plant chromosomes by various methods can be done to produce different or desired genotypes that result in different or desired phenotypes.

-Plant Specific Genetics
+Discovery of DNA

+Since the original discovery of DNA in 1869 by the Swiss physician Frederich Miescher as "nuclein" in white blood cells, it has been the subject of immense genetic research.
+This substance was found to be rich in phosphorus and nitrogen which made it widely distinguishable to proteins.
+Miescher laid the groundwork for distinguishing DNA as an entirely separate molecular entity however it wasn't until later in 1944 where Oswald Avery, Colin MacLeod, and Maclyn McCarty, clearly presented DNA as a hereditary material which allows for inheritance of genetic information.
+They ran extensive experiments involving purified bacterial components in order to undoubtedly demonstrate that it was not proteins but actually DNA which is responsible for bacterial transformation; which is the process by which bacteria can take up foreign DNA and incorporate it into their own genetic makeup.
+After the overall discovery of DNA was made, as well as its function, in 1953 thanks to the work of James Watson and Francis Crick the famous double helical structure of DNA was founded.
+Through careful analysis of prior X-ray diffraction data collected by Rosalind Franklin and Maurice Wilkin, Watson and Crick were able to model and outline its overall orientation.
+This structural discovery was pivotal for facilitating accurate DNA replication as well as properly transmitting genetic information.
+Further genetic research is continuously done and plants remain a beneficial model organism for such experiments, and these are the major benchmarks of discovery which have aided in major parts of our knowledge and understanding of what DNA is and what it does.